co-cart/co-cart/readme.txt

 = v3.0.11 - 29th July, 2021 =

-* Fixed: Product ID not returning as integer once validated instead of a string. 🙈 Thanks to [Chris Dark](https://profiles.wordpress.org/darkchris/) for reporting the issue.
+* Fixed: Product ID not returning as integer once validated instead of a string. 🙈 Thanks to [Christian Kormos](https://profiles.wordpress.org/darkchris/) for reporting the issue.

 > Dev note: This will help solve issues with filters using the `$product_id` parameter when a product is added to cart.